Wall St Week Ahead-As U.S. markets churn, some stick with rare 2022 winner: energy shares | Headlines

 Wall St Week Ahead-As U.S. markets churn, some stick with rare 2022 winner: energy shares

-At the same time, energy is the only sector expected to post positive revisions as earnings season picks up the pace in coming weeks.
-Energy companies are expected to show third-quarter earnings-per-share growth of 121% compared with the same time last year, while the broad index excluding energy companies is expected to see earnings fall 2.6%, according to Refinitv data.
+Energy is the only sector in the S&P 500 expected by analysts at Credit Suisse to post positive revisions to their third quarter earnings.
 U.S. oil giants Exxon Mobile Corp and Chevron Corp. report earnings on Oct.
-28. Next week investors will be on the lookout for earnings from Tesla Inc., Netflix and Johnson & Johnson, among others.
+28. In the coming week, investors will be focused on earnings from Tesla Inc., Netflix and Johnson & Johnson , among others.

+Expectations for further tightness in the oil market have been boosted by recent production cuts by OPEC+, as well as the European Union's plans to move off Russian crude by February.
+U.S. output in 2022 is

+expected to average 11.75 million bpd, down from a previous estimate of 11.79 million bpd, according to the U.S. Energy Department.

 Some fund managers remain skeptical that energy can continue its outperformance if the global economy slows in the face of monetary policy tightening from central banks.
 "We're surging toward recession all over the world and that's going to cut into the demand side," said Burns McKinney, a portfolio manager at NFJ Investment Group, who is increasing his overweight in dividend-paying tech companies such as Texas Instruments and Cisco.